PhilipCastiglione/philipcastiglione.github.io/README.md

 Content:

-1. In the long term, sections should be: bio, research, cv, blog
+1. In the long term, sections should be: bio, research, cv, blog (maybe just 3?)
 1. Delete links to skills, learning
 1. Refocus and update copy
 1. Add pics to articles
+1. change pic

 Styling: